 Britax has issued an important safety recall for the Britax B-Safe 35 and B-Safe 35 Elite.
-This recall concerns the carry handle on the seat and does NOT affect the performance of the seat as it is used in a motor vehicle.
-Reports indicate the carry handle can fracture or break resulting in the carrier falling.
-Britax is offering a repair kit that supports the handle to prevent it from failing.
-If you currently own the seat, Britax is advising that you do not hold or carry it by the handle until the repair can be made.
+This recall concerns the carry handle on the seat and does NOT affect the performance of the seat in a motor vehicle.
+Reports indicate the carry handle can fracture or break, resulting in the carrier falling.
+Britax offers a repair kit that supports the handle to prevent it from falling.
+If you currently own the seat, Britax advises that you do not hold or carry it by the handle until the repair is complete.
 The Britax website has more information on the affected seats and how to obtain a repair kit.

-The charts show the Britax 35 (in black) compared to the top performing products in each sensor region.
+The charts show the Britax 35 (in black) compared to the top-performing products in each sensor region.
 The best performing seat for the head sensor (HIC) is the Chicco Keyfit 30, with results furthest from the Federal maximum allowable score.
-The Graco SnugRide Click Connect 40 has the best results for the force exerted on the chest (in black).
+The Cybex Aton 2 came in on top for the lowest force exerted on the chest (in black).

 Ease of Install - LATCH

-This seat has the push button anchors that simply click-in to the LATCH connector.
-The anchors are easy to attach by pushing them into the U-shaped vehicle anchor points.
-The strap is easier to tighten than much of the competition, and significantly easier when it comes to loosening, which is rare.
+This seat has push-button anchors that click into the LATCH connector.
+The anchors are easily attached by pushing them into the U-shaped vehicle anchor points.
+The strap is more comfortable to tighten than much of the competition and significantly easier when loosening, which is rare.

-This seat has a built-in recline foot on the base.
+This seat has a built-in reclining foot on the base (above left).
 This feature helps parents find the right angle for installation.
-The included level indicator gives a visual cue to guide them.
+The included level indicator (above right) gives a visual cue to guide them.

 Ease of Install - Belt

 The B-Safe 35 has an average performance for installation using a belt with the base.